MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/guides/upgrade-to-angular11.md

 # Upgrade existing Windows Admin Center extensions to Angular 11

 Windows Admin Center is upgrading to Angular 11.0!
-This brings in the latest in features, security, and performance, and we're excited to have this available for you.
+This upgrade brings in the latest in features, security, and performance, and we're excited to have it available for you.
 So far, the shell of Windows Admin Center has been upgraded and it is your turn to update your extensions.
 Follow the steps in this document to get your extension updated.

-If you run into any issues during this process, please reach out to your Microsoft contact and they will assist you in routing the request.
+If you run into any issues during this process, reach out to your Microsoft contact and they'll assist you in routing the request.

 ## Preliminary steps
 Before beginning the upgrade to Angular 11, you need to configure your developer environment with the latest Windows Admin Center shell and development tools.
 Complete the following steps before proceeding to the upgrade process:

 1. Install the latest version of Windows Admin Center in dev mode (`msiexec /i WindowsAdminCenter<version>.msi DEV_MODE=1`) with the upgraded shell.
-Please reach out to your Microsoft contact if this has not been provided to you.
+Reach out to your Microsoft contact if this has not been provided to you.
 2. **(Recommended)** Create a `features/ng11` branch in the repo.
 3. **(Recommended)** Update `version.json` version to `(N+1).0.0`.
-4. In a Powershell console, make sure to switch to the respective Node version for your Angular version (see [Working with two branches of shell](#Working-with-two-branches-of-shell) for more details).
+4. In a PowerShell console, make sure to switch to the respective Node version for your Angular version (for more information, see [Working with two branches of shell](#Working-with-two-branches-of-shell) for more details).
 For Angular 11, run `nvm use 12.18.3`.
 Close the terminal for this change to take effect.
-5. Cleanup the `node_modules` folder to avoid npm conflicts.
+5. Clean up the `node_modules` folder to avoid npm conflicts.

 ## Automated upgrade process
 Download and install the Windows Admin Center CLI tools by running `npm install -g @microsoft/windows-admin-center-sdk@experimental` if you have not already done so before proceeding through the following steps.